Chapter 1 : Escape

 This is a drill right?

-The pup holds his phone expectantly, his ears perked up listening for anything out of the ordinary, and once more peers out into the dark skyline.
+The pup holds his phone expectantly, his ears perked up listening for anything out of the ordinary, once more peering out into the dark skyline.
 The phone vibrates in his paw.

 Can’t send, try again?